jonathanulco/laurakalbag-dot-com/content/photos/19/_index.md

     tab-five: "197,62%,59%" # hsl(197,62%,59%)
     tab-six: "196,68%,51%" # hsl(196,68%,51%)
 mastodonurl: "https://mastodon.laurakalbag.com/web/accounts/1114"
-image: "/photos/poser.jpg"
-imageAlt: "Oskar the huskamute lying on the top of some stone steps with his paws draped over the edge."
-imageOrientation: "landscape"
-description: "What a poser"
 ---

 {{< imgsrcset original="poser" command="Resize" alt="Oskar the huskamute lying on the top of some stone steps with his paws draped over the edge." >}}